AmbireTech/adex-protocol/README.md

 The AdEx protocol is designed to be completely invisible to end users, while improving their internet browsing experience (generally encouraging quality ads and unobtrusive experience).

+@TODO specify what familiarity this doc assumes - e.g. familiar with blockchain, familiar with advertising

 ### Terminology